Ultimate Comics: The Ultimates

 Ultimate Comics: The Ultimates was a monthly comic book series published by Marvel Comics that made its debut in September 2011 as part of the second re-launch of Ultimate Marvel.
 Through the "Ultimate Universe Reborn" tagline following the "Death of Spider-Man" and written by Jonathan Hickman with art by Esad Ribic, the series also serves as a continuation of elements from Ultimate Comics: Fallout, and existed alongside other relaunched Ultimate Marvel titles including Ultimate Comics: Spider-Man and Ultimate Comics: X-Men.
 The series continued the adventures of the Ultimates, including Nick Fury, Thor and Iron Man.

 Publication history

 The Ultimates was re-launched under the "Ultimate Universe Reborn" tagline, along with Ultimate Comics: Spider-Man and Ultimate Comics: X-Men.
 While past Ultimates comics were limited series, Ultimate Comics: The Ultimates is an ongoing monthly series.
-Written by Jonathan Hickman (writer of other Ultimate works such as Ultimate Comics: Thor, Ultimate Comics: Fallout and Ultimate Comics: Hawkeye), and illustrated by Esad Ribic, the title will now called Ultimate Comics: Ultimates.
+Written by Jonathan Hickman (writer of other Ultimate works such as Ultimate Comics: Thor, Ultimate Comics: Fallout and Ultimate Comics: Hawkeye), and illustrated by Esad Ribic, the title will now be called Ultimate Comics: Ultimates.
 The first story arc, "The Republic is Burning", takes place at the same as Hickman's other miniseries Ultimate Comics Hawkeye.

 Beginning with issue #10, Sam Humphries co-wrote with Hickman, and from issue #13 he became the sole writer of the series.